by Mrs Sutton, Created - September 2022

 T is for Term Time Leave.

 Only in very exceptional circumstances will a leave of absence be authorised.
+A holiday will not usually be considered as an exceptional circumstance.
 Leave of 5 days or more will result in a penalty notice (fine), and leave of 20 days or more may mean your child loses their place at Phillimore.

 All requests for leave must be made in person at least 2 weeks before or as soon as possible if it is an emergency.
 Each request will be considered based on individual circumstances.